sekvanto/markov-chain-sentence-generator/README.md

 # Markov chain sentence generator
-This console program takes a text file, trains based on the content, and produces a random string by a Markov chain ;D.
+This console program takes a text file, trains based on the content, and produces a random string by a Markov chain.

 There are 2 modes:
 1. Normal mode - Generates only one sentence